 Quite simply Bad Moon Rising is one of those Creedence Clearwater Revival songs which will go down in history, a phenomenal track which effortlessly captures the spirit of the age.

 # 1 – Fortunate Son

+We close out our top 10 Creedence Clearwater Revival Songs list with the legendary track Fortunate Son.
 This track from the band’s fourth album Willy and the Poor Boys (1969) has become a mainstay of “greatest songs” lists, even being included on the National Recording Registry for being culturally and historically important to the history of the US.

 The track was allegedly written in less than 20 minutes, displaying Fogerty’s uncanny knack for songwriting.
 Similar to Springsteen’s Born in the USA, the track is often mistakenly thought to be a patriotic anthem, but paying even the slightest attention to the lyrics will tell a different story.

 Despite never once mentioning the Vietnam War, Fortunate Son came to be a defining anti-war song.
 The chief theme of the track is, perhaps, class rather than war, as it discusses how unfair it is that the elite might make decisions about war but that it is the poor working class who will be most affected.
 This is because one percent are potentially able to use their influence to excuse themselves from direct involvement.

 As well as having an admirable message, this track’s musical elements are absolutely brilliant.
 Fogerty’s growled vocals perfectly capture his anger about the situation, and the memorable and crunchy guitar riffs manage to encapsulate the song’s political tensions.
 Doug Clifford deserves particular mention for his intense drumming, which flirts just the right amount with a military sound.